i-pan/kaggle-rsna18/README.md

 # Training

+In `$TOP/.keras/keras.json` you will find the Keras configuration we used to train some of our models.
+We adapted the Keras code for existing model architectures to accept grayscale (1-channel) input.
+You can find this code in `src/grayscale-models/`.

+To train all models in the ensemble:

+`sh train.sh`

+Comment out lines if you only wish to train specific models.

 ## Pretrained Models
 We pretrained InceptionResNetV2, Xception, and DenseNet169 on the NIH ChestXray14 dataset.
 The training code for the classification ensemble depends on the existence of the pretrained models.
 You can download them via the following command: